 These queries are never the same, this is used to avoid any kind of DNS caching.
 As you guess, TXT DNS records are very common in DNS tunnelling technique.
 Your local computer will build a valid TCP/IP packet later with the payload.

 Good luck with that!
-I can suggest you the following actions:
+I can suggest the following actions:

 If the server technical part is not your thing, I can offer you server rent through a monthly subscription.
-Server prices start from 20 USD (depending on some options and sizing).
 The following cities are available: